Melbourne's Apartment Market

 Both the government and developers are keen to stimulate new apartment supply.
 Developers are particularly desperate to sell the existing unsold stock to allow the market to recalibrate and support the new pricing structure.

-Our position is that government lockdowns have distorted the market, and government intervention is essential to resolve this issue.
+Our position is that government lockdowns have distorted Melbourne's apartment market, and government intervention is essential to resolve this issue.

 From June 2021 to June 2022, the City of Melbourne Local Government Area introduced stamp duty concessions (or exemptions) for unsold completed apartments.
 As the chart below shows, this incentive led to a strong uptake of apartments.
 However, once the incentive was withdrawn, demand dropped off significantly.